Mike, I have to tell you that your 77 cast iron electrodes are fantastic--I need to order more to have it on hand.

-We are joining 2 pieces of aluminum tubing--just another view of how to weld differing thicknesses of aluminum together.
+How to weld differing thicknesses of aluminum together.

 An Aluminum boat is riddled with holes from corrosion from salt water.
 Steve is a first time muggyweld.com customer using the Super Alloy 5 and an oxyacetylene torch to make the repairs.

 Steve at Alternative Automotive makes a repair on a very corroded portion of his aluminum boat using Super Alloy 5.
 Hiring a welder to come out and make these repairs could have cost a fortune, but now Steve is able to weld all the holes himself at a fraction of the cost.

 Demonstration of how to protect your heat sensitive surfaces without disassembling your parts.

 This is a 1997 Ford F150 aluminum cylinder head with corrosion eating right through the aluminum.
 The replacement cost for this part was $2200.